 Lake Maria State Park

-Lake Maria State Park offers hiking trails through a maple and basswood forest just outside the Minneapolis/Saint Paul metro area.
+Lake Maria State Park (DNR website) offers hiking trails through a maple and basswood forest just outside the Minneapolis/Saint Paul metro area.

 Maplewood State Park

-Maplewood State Park is located near Pelican Rapids in west-central Minnesota.
+Maplewood State Park (DNR website) is located near Pelican Rapids in west-central Minnesota.
 This large park has eight major lakes nestled between forested hills.

 Monson Lake State Park

-Monson Lake State Park, located in central Minnesota near Willmar, was created as a memorial to settlers killed in the US-Dakota War of 1862.
-The park is very small and fishing and bird watching are the main activities available.
+Monson Lake State Park (DNR website), located in central Minnesota near Willmar, was created as a memorial to settlers killed in the US-Dakota War of 1862.
+The park is tiny, with fishing and bird watching as the main activities available.
 There is a short hiking trail and a gorgeous historic campground within the park.

 Sibley State Park

-Sibley State Park, located near Willmar in central Minnesota, has five lakes, sweeping prairies, and offers a wide range of activities.
+Sibley State Park (DNR website), located near Willmar in central Minnesota, has five lakes, sweeping prairies, and offers a wide range of activities.
 There are good fall colors here, both in the wooded areas and the prairies.

 Northwest Minnesota parks